NET WORTH: $560 million, estimated

 FUNDING AREAS: Environment, Disaster Relief & Humanitarian Causes, Youth & Human Services

-OVERVIEW: Jimmy Buffett's charitable vehicle, Singing for Change, primarily funds projects that serve children and families, the environment, and disenfranchised groups.
+OVERVIEW: Jimmy Buffett's charitable organization, Singing for Change, primarily funds projects that serve children and families, the environment, and disenfranchised groups.
 A lot of this work takes place in the Southern United States.
 As well, Singing for Change is quite transparent, with a helpful website, complete with grants information and clear guidelines.
 A key element in getting selected for a grant is community engagement.
 Singing for Change has disbursed some $11 million in grants through the years.

 BACKGROUND: Jimmy Buffett was born in 1946 in Pascagoula, Mississippi.
 He grew up in Mobile, Alabama, where he attended Catholic high school.
 He attended the University of Southern Mississippi and then moved to Nashville to pursue a career as a country singer.
 After working with a cover band, Buffett landed his first record contract in 1970.
 That same year, he released his folk-country debut, Down to Earth.
 Buffett moved to Key West in the early 1970s, signed with ABC/Dunhill and released White Sport Coat and a Pink Crustacean in 1973.
 Buffett's sixth album, 1977's Changes in Latitudes, Changes in Attitudes, contains his enduring hit, Margaritaville.
 Buffett is also owner of the Margaritaville restaurant chain.

-YOUTH & HUMAN SERVICES: Grantees have included Young Eisner Scholars; S.A.Y.
+YOUTH & HUMAN SERVICES: Grantees include Young Eisner Scholars; S.A.Y.
 Detroit, which helps the "poor and homeless of Motor City with shelter, medical care, job training and transitional housing" ; Take Stock In Children, which helps low-income youth go to college; and WINGS for Kids, a "social and emotional education program" for youth.